 There are 3 signatures required on a Travel Reimbursement form.

-Traveler: The traveler must sign in the claimants signature box and should be an original signature.
+Traveler: The traveler must sign in the claimant's signature box and should be an original signature.
 Another individual cannot sign for the traveler.
 When it is difficult to obtain an original signature, a faxed or scanned signature that is readable, is acceptable for payment processing.
 We do not accept electronic signatures.

 Certifier Approval: If you are in training, this box is signed by the Travel Office.
 If you have been travel certified, you are required to sign in this box.

-Department Approval: This box must be signed by someone in the department who is authorize to sign on the index being used.
+Department Approval: This box must be signed by someone in the department who is authorized to sign on the index being used.
 This is done via the UO Department Signature Authorization Form.
 Travelers cannot sign as department approval for their own travel.